gruppe-i-co-design/paper/plan.md

 - [x] Format and cleanup VHDL and C code.
 (Ole)

-- [ ] Get utilization metrics for each algorithm at size 4, 16 and 64.
+- [x] Get utilization metrics for each algorithm at size 4, 16 and 64.
+(Rahmat)

 - [x] Rewrite methods to explain more our approach to the project as a whole instead of individual algoritms.
 (Anders)